 Liquid Test Kits

 Liquid test kits are another option for testing your pool’s water quality.
-They usually include reagents, such as OTO (orthotolidine) and phenol red, to measure chlorine and pH levels in your pool water.
+They usually include reagents, such as OTO (orthotolidine) and phenol red, to measure chlorine and pH levels in the pool water.

 To use a liquid test kit, you’ll need to collect a water sample in the provided container, add the appropriate reagents (typically 4 to 5 drops of each), then shake and observe the color change.
 Comparing the resulting color with the kit’s provided chart will give you an accurate reading of your pool water’s chemical levels.